iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### Example for the HTML template

-First, download the Vega libraries and put them to a directory you produce the plots.
+Download the Vega libraries and put them to a directory you produce the plots.

 ```dvc
 $ wget https://cdn.jsdelivr.net/npm/vega@5.10.0 -O my_vega.js